Imagine stepping onto the stage, the spotlight hits, and the audience waits with bated breath. This is your moment—not just to perform, but to engage.

 The discovery meeting is a crucial step in converting an MQL into a sales opportunity.

-1. It all starts with a call:
+1. It all starts with a call

 2. Why does the discovery meeting matter?

-Asking the right questions:
+- Asking the right questions:

-A. What do they need?
+A. What specific challenges are they facing?

 B. What goals are they trying to achieve?

-3. Necessary follow-up actions:
+3. Necessary follow-up actions

 1. Research thoroughly about your prospects and their business